 Stealth Electric Outboards

-The 30 and 50 hp Stealth electric outboards were developed by Scott Masterston of Houston, Texas.
+The 50 and 75-hp Stealth electric outboards were developed by Scott Masterston of Houston, Texas.

 Vision Marine Technologies (formerly The Canadian Electric Boat Company).

 Based in Quebec, Canada, Vision Marine Technologies has been in the boating industry for 25 years and produced some very innovative electric boats.
-In 2021, they launched E-Motion 180E, the world’s most powerful electric outboard.
+In 2021, they launched E-Motion 180E, one of the most powerful electric outboards on the market.

 Electric inboard boat motors